nerdslab/prism/README.md

 # PRISM
-Hierarchical multiscale forecasting for long, multivariate time series.
+This is the paper for PRISM: [PRISM: A hierarchical multiscale approach for time series forecasting](https://arxiv.org/abs/2512.24898).

 PRISM builds a learnable multiresolution tree that decomposes signals into band-limited fragments, routes them with soft gates, mixes sibling bands, and fuses forecasts at the root.
 It is end-to-end, interpretable, and strong on long horizons with lower memory.